MaidSULTANOVIC/green-heart/README.md

 ## Presentation

 You can find a link to a video presentation of the app [here (youtube link)](https://youtu.be/JXlXKqSU5RY).

+Here are some picture of the app

 ![login](https://cdn.discordapp.com/attachments/764647594667933727/850080360606990336/unknown.png) ![feed](https://cdn.discordapp.com/attachments/764647594667933727/850080682545250304/unknown.png) ![activity](https://cdn.discordapp.com/attachments/764647594667933727/850080967787806797/unknown.png)